trinodb/trino/docs/src/main/sphinx/connector/hive-azure.rst

 All configuration for the Azure storage driver is stored in the Hadoop ``core-site.xml`` configuration file.
-The path to the file needs to be configured in the the catalog properties file:
+The path to the file needs to be configured in the catalog properties file:

 .. code-block:: text